Main Menu

 System 1: Enemy Wave Escalation

-I designed a 4-wave progression system where difficulty scales via Speed and Behavior rather than just health pools.
+I designed a 4-wave progression system where difficulty scales via Speed and Behavior rather than arbitrary health pools.
+Sensing intervals are set to 0.05s to keep them responsive but fair.

-• Wave 1 (Tutorial): Slow movement, Low damage.
-Purpose is to teach aiming and spacing.
+• Wave 1 (Learning): Slow movement, low damage.

-• Wave 2 (Pressure): Faster movement.
-Purpose is to test reaction time under mild stress.
+• Wave 2 (Pressure): Faster movement to test reaction.

-• Wave 3 (Tension): Aggressive behavior.
-Purpose is to force snap decisions between Fight or Flight.
+• Wave 3 (Panic): Aggressive behavior forces Fight or Flight.

-To maintain immersion, I replaced standard "hearts" with UI Forms.
-Hearts didn't make sense for a horror game.
+To maintain absolute immersion, I replaced standard "hearts" with physical UI Forms.
+Standard health bars didn't make sense for a grounded academic horror game.

 System 3: Inner Thoughts (Navigation)

-Contextual hints triggered by invisible volumes replace UI markers.
-This keeps the player in the world.
+Contextual hints triggered by invisible volumes replace UI waypoints.
+This keeps the player actively looking at the world instead of a mini-map.

-• Narrative Hint: "It’s too dark.
-I need some light..." prompts the player to use the Flashlight.
+• Narrative Prompt: "It’s too dark.
+I need some light..." guides the player to the Flashlight.

-• Technical Implementation: Box triggers cast to the player HUD to spawn a 3D Widget component at the actor's location, ensuring the text is always readable regardless of player rotation.
+• Implementation: Box triggers cast to the player HUD to spawn a 3D Widget component at the actor's location, ensuring readability regardless of camera rotation.

 Design Pivot: Fear Lockdown